UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/qc.md

 | -t     |       |

-As we have two RNA-Seq files, we will first need to create the output directory, then we can run fastqc using 2 threads which will ensure the files are processed in parallel.
+As we have two files, we will first need to create the output directory, then we can run fastqc using 2 threads which will ensure the files are processed in parallel.
 This can be much quicker when dealing with large experiments.

 ```
-cd ~/rawData/RNASeq
+cd ~/WGS/rawData/
 mkdir FastQC
+cd fastqc
-fastqc -o FastQC -t 2 reads1.fq.gz reads2.fq.gz
+fastqc -o ../FastQC -t 2 *gz
 ```

 It’s probably a good idea to scribble a note next to each line if you didn’t understand what you did.